-This recipe for Cheesy Sausage Rotel Cups combines the flavors of spicy sausage, Rotel tomatoes, Colby Jack cheese, and Velveeta in crispy mini phyllo shells.
-These are individual-serving appetizers with lots of texture and spicy flavor!
+These Cheesy Sausage Rotel Cups are an easy game day appetizer made with sausage, Rotel, cheese, and crispy phyllo shells.
+Make individual-serving appetizers with lots of texture and spicy flavor!

 Why You'll Love This Recipe

-Here's a warning though - if you take these to a party, don't expect to bring any extras home.
-They are always the hit of the get-together and you will get lots of requests for the recipe.
-They're addictive and a total crowd pleaser!
+Just a fair warning - if you take these to a get-together, do not expect to bring any extras home.
+They are always the first thing to disappear!

 Recipe Variations

-In a microwave-safe medium bowl, add cubed cream cheese, shredded Colby jack cheese, cubed Velveeta, and Rotel tomatoes.
+- Mix the Filling.
+In a microwave-safe bowl, combine the cubed cream cheese, Colby Jack, Velveeta, and drained Rotel.
 Microwave for 2 minutes.
-Stir well, then stir in cooked sausage.
-(If cheese mixture is not completely melted at this point, microwave for another minute.)
+Stir well, then fold in your cooked sausage.
+If the cheese isn't fully smooth, microwave for another 30 seconds.

 If you tried this Cheesy Sausage Rotel Cups Recipe or any other recipe on my website, please please leave a 🌟 star rating and let me know how you go in the 📝 comments below.
 I love hearing from you!